-Now one of the questions people ask at this point is how does that differ to the Internet?
-That is an online digital universe that is expanding exponentially and which we interact with on a daily basis.
+Now one of the questions people ask at this point is how does that differ from the Internet?
+That is an online digital universe that is expanding exponentially and with which we interact daily.

 This is best answered by viewing the current Internet as being a 2-dimensional one.
 We can add things to it, we can view things, we can download things from it, but we cannot immerse ourselves wholly within it.

 It is this fundamental next step of total immersion of the self within a digitised universe in which we can value things, manipulate objects and interact with others regardless of where that person is physically in the world, that makes the Metaverse so different and such an appealing goal for so many tech companies.

 So when we ask “what is the metaverse” and “why do we need a metaverse rather than the Internet”, essentially the difference is that we utilise the Internet, but we become part of the Metaverse.